 Ereshkigal Forest

-Ereshkigal Forest, known to locals also as The Great Forest, is one of the several existing Outer Realms of the Hexarchy, as of 1686 AN.
-The forest itself is considered to be one of the single most hostile places to civilized life on Micras, and the people of The Hexarchy have taken measures to ensure that the forest continues to become simultaneously self-contained, self-sustaining, and ever-hostile to undesirables placed into its dark embrace.
-Named after the native Goddess of Death and the Underworld, the place is a fitting location to deposit criminals otherwise sentenced to death for their crimes.
-Since killing another person is illegal there, the inhabitants instead cultivated a specific place hostile enough to guarantee that the job is always done for them, thus breaking the cycle of human-centered violence within their borders.
+Ereshkigal Forest, known to locals also as The Great Forest, is one of the several existing territories formerly known as the Outer Realms of the Hexarchy, its status originally conferred in 1686 AN.
+The forest itself is considered to be one of the single most hostile places to civilized life on Micras, and the people of The Hexarchy have taken measures to ensure that the forest continues to become simultaneously self-contained, self-sustaining, and ever-hostile to undesirables committed into the terrifying depths of its dark embrace.
+Named after the native Goddess of Death and the Underworld, the place is a fitting location to deposit criminals otherwise sentenced to death for their crimes, or for the lucky (very) few to experience the most dangerous (and frequently fatal) thrill of their entire lives.
+Since judicial killing of another person is illegal in the Hexarchy (excepting Dromosker Island), the inhabitants instead cultivated a specific place hostile enough to guarantee that the job is always done for them, thus breaking the cycle of human-centered violence within their borders.

 Geography

-The Great Forest is a vast jungle rainforest that is located on the country's southern interior.
-Divided from the River Lands by hilly terrain and shallow soil, the land is nonetheless abnormally fertile for being unable to host the vast trees endemic to the jungle itself.
-The small portion under nominal control is completely undefended except by surface-to-surface missile systems, in case the otherwise balanced ecology (as dangerous as it is) acts against the developing agricultural settlements on the River Lands to the north and east.
-For reasons unknown, almost none of the more vicious predators in the jungle ever move past the very well-defined tree line about forty to fifty kilometers from the River.
-Thus, agriculture has rapidly developed in recent times.
-Due to the extreme danger posed by enter, the portions under Hexarchy control have become known to local cartographers as Ereshkigal Forest -- aptly named after the Pyraxian goddess of death.
+The so-called Great Forest is a vast jungle rainforest that is located on the country's south-eastern interior.
+Divided from the River Lands by hilly terrain and shallow soil, the land surrounding the Forest is nonetheless abnormally fertile for being at a higher elevation than is possible to host the vast trees endemic to the jungle itself.
+The interior, while under nominal control of the Hexarchy, is completely covered by surface-to-surface missile systems, in case the otherwise balanced ecology (as dangerous as it is) ultimately acts against the developing agricultural settlements on the River Lands to the north and east, with the massive fortifications at the forest's border built until 1725 AN serving as hard control of the surrounding territory.
+For reasons unknown, almost none of the more vicious predators in the jungle ever moved past the very well-defined tree line about forty to fifty kilometers from the River, even before the walls were completed even in the most remote regions in the 1720's.
+Thus, agriculture rapidly developed even immediately adjacent to the jungle's treeline, accelerating after the fortifications were complete.
+Due to the extreme danger posed by entering the dense, incredibly deadly jungles, the entire region eventually became known to local (and later international) cartographers as Ereshkigal Forest -- the Forest of Death -- aptly named after the Pyraxian goddess of death and the underworld.

-The Great Forest is mostly uninhabited due to the terrain and the dangerous fauna.
-For the latter, the wildlife is constantly added to, as the vast area serves as a convenient dumping ground for dangerous animals smuggled into the islands.
+The Forest within its fortified boundaries are almost completely uninhabited by humans due to the terrain and the dangerous fauna, the sole residents being of a temporary nature -- either the condemned or the very rare (and tightly controlled) thrill seeker with a death wish.
+During most of the jungle's recent history (particularly post-independence for the Hexarchy), the wildlife has been constantly added to, as the vast area serves as a convenient dumping ground for exceptionally dangerous animals smuggled into the islands.
 Alternatively, the government has been known to experiment with sending certain animals such as the Jingdaoese valleytiger into the forest to see how it interacts with the other, much larger predators in the region.
-These constant activities also serve to deter any unwanted persons (mostly prisoners serving on the collective farms run by the Elamite government) from escaping into the forest.
-It also deters illegal immigrants and poachers from entering the forest except as a part of a specialized hunting expedition.
-And even then, those expeditions flying in from Pyrax tend to leave the jungles alone due to their vast trees hiding both prey and predator alike.
+Dangerous animals found smuggled within the country are similarly deposited there, as euthanizing the animal without giving it a fighting chance is widely considered unethical among the country's elites.
+These constant activities also coincidentally serve to deter any unwanted persons (mostly prisoners serving on the collective farms on the mainland owned by the Elamite government) from escaping into the forest (assuming they somehow breach the border fortifications and enter the area).
+It also deters poachers from entering the forest except as a part of a heavily armored specialized hunting or survey expedition.
+The danger is so well-known that even native-led expeditions on dragon-back flying in from Pyrax tend to avoid the area entirely, preferring to leave the jungles alone due to their vast trees hiding exceptionally dangerous creatures, rendering even possible prey items (themselves often dangerous in their own right) unworthy of the hunt due to the likelihood of fatalities among expedition members.

 Defense & Maintenance